 Quarterly studies focused on the characterization of the Portuguese Society

 The Observatory of Portuguese Society of CATÓLICA-LISBON performs quarterly studies investigating Portuguese Society.
 Since its inception, it has performed several studies, offering a broad range of indicators about the Portuguese Society.
 The first study (October 2015) focused on measuring levels of life satisfaction, happiness, and well-being in Portugal.
 The second study (March 2016), in addition to collecting data about general societal indicators (such as happiness and well-being) focused on assessing overall trust in the political system, confidence in public institutions, and gathered data about saving behavior.
 The third study (July 2016) was run immediately following Portugal’s triumph in the Euro 2016 European Football Championship and investigated relationships between happiness and feelings of patriotism.
 The fourth study run in October 2016 focused on health and well-being indicators measuring feelings of loneliness, health perceptions and quality of life.
-Lastly, a fifth study was conducted in March 2017 and, in addition to collecting data on several societal indicators (such as happiness, well-being and quality of life), it also focused on indicators of change in consumption habits, saving habits, and economic confidence in members of the Portuguese society.
+A fifth study was conducted in March 2017 and, in addition to collecting data on several societal indicators (such as happiness, well-being and quality of life), it also focused on indicators of change in consumption habits, saving habits, and economic confidence in members of the Portuguese society.

 Overall, the findings can help in formulating objectives and guidelines for future research on Portuguese society, in the development of strategies to integrate these measures into specific policies, and in promoting these measures as alternative barometers of progress.